Bucksport Boys Beat MDI 58-54 [STATS & PHOTOS] - NewsBreak

 The Presque Isle Wildcats went 8-12 from the free throw line in the 4th Quarter, turning a 3 point game (45-42) at the end of the 3rd Quarter into a 10 point victory over the MDI Trojans in Bar Harbor on Thursday, February 2nd on Senior Recognition Night.
 MDI led...

-The Ellsworth Boys Basketball Team remained undefeated, beating the Hermon Hawks in Hermon 67-44 on Tuesday, January 31st.
-Ellsworth led 13-7 at the end of the 1st Quarter and then outscored Hermon 23-8 in the 2nd Quarter to take a 36-15 lead at the end of the 1st Half.
-The Eagles led 55- 29 at the end of the 3rd Quarter.
+The Ellsworth Girls Basketball Team beat Hermon 70-36 on Wednesday night, February 1st.
+Ellsworth led 20-12 at the end of the 1st Quarter and 35-28 at the end of the 1st Half.
+The Eagles led 50-27 at the end of the 3rd Quarter.
+Ellsworth was led by Grace Jaffray with...

 Saturday’s Northern Maine Regional Cheering Championship Postponed to Monday